Saturday Pickups 1/23

 What Are Macronutrients

 Macronutrients consist of protein, carbohydrates, and fats.
-To achieve optimal results to look and feel our best, our bodies require a well balanced diet.
+To achieve optimal results to look and feel our best our bodies require a well balanced diet.
 Daily consumption for macronutrients and calories vary for each individual based on body type, height, weight, level of activity, and goal.
 Follow the links below to get a starting point for reaching your fitness goals.
 Once you have this starting point you can make adjustments based on your progress and how you feel.

-Calculate recomended daily caloric and macronutrients intake:
+Calculate recommended daily caloric and macronutrients intake:

 Eat According To Your Goal